Comparative Analysis of Modern Machine Learning Models for Retail Sales Forecasting: Results and Discussion

 A key takeaway from our study is the importance of tailoring the modeling approach to the characteristics of the dataset.
-When data is segmented into individual groups and they do not share too much information between them, localized modeling can capture unique patterns more effectively.
-In contrast, training on the whole category does not introduce enough inter-group information to bring improvements, a phenomenon that resonates with the observations by McElfresh et al. \cite{mcelfresh2024neuralnetsoutperformboosted}, who note that differences in dataset properties, such as skewed feature distributions and irregularities, can diminish the relative advantage of complex neural network architectures over simpler, well-tuned tree-based methods.
+When data are segmented into individual groups and they do not share too much information between them, localized modeling can capture unique patterns more effectively.
+In our case, training on the whole category does not introduce enough inter-group information to bring improvements, a phenomenon that resonates with the observations by McElfresh et al. \cite{mcelfresh2024neuralnetsoutperformboosted}, who note that differences in dataset properties, such as skewed feature distributions and irregularities, can diminish the relative advantage of complex neural network architectures over simpler, well-tuned tree-based methods.

-Furthermore, experiments with imputed versus only processed data underscore the critical role of data quality and preprocessing.
+Furthermore, experiments with imputed versus nonimputed data underscore the critical role of data quality.
+Our analysis of SAITS imputation quality revealed that imputed values exhibit compressed variance and substantially different distributions from originals.
 Deep neural networks, as discussed by Ramesh and Usman \cite{Ramesh_Usman_2024}, tend to be more sensitive to inherent noise and missing values in tabular datasets.
-In our study, while imputation improved the performance of neural network models by restoring temporal continuity, ensemble methods on raw data still emerged as the best performers overall.
+Our results extend this understanding by demonstrating that imputation-introduced artifacts also affect tree-based models, particularly the dramatic LightGBM performance collapse in Case C (RMSE increasing from 4.847 to 10.758).
+Detailed feature importance analysis revealed that while core predictors remain stable, the inclusion of imputed data shifts the relative importance of spatial features and introduces mild noise that degrades tree model performance.

 While recent work by Zalando \cite{kunz2023deeplearningbasedforecasting} has demonstrated the presence of scaling laws for transformer-based models, where forecasting accuracy improves as training data size increases, such advantages were not observed in our experiments.
 This is likely due to the comparatively smaller scale of our dataset and the absence of centralized, high-density demand signals typical of e-commerce platforms.
 As a result, we did not observe a trade-off between computational cost and accuracy in favor of deep learning models.
-In our setting, ensemble methods remained both more efficient and more accurate, reinforcing their suitability for brick-and-mortar retail forecasting tasks characterized by fragmentation, intermittency, and limited historical coverage.
+In our setting, ensemble methods remained both more efficient and more accurate, reinforcing their suitability for B\&M retail forecasting tasks characterized by fragmentation, intermittency, and limited historical coverage.